Los Rieleros del Norte: History

 They formed the band in Ojinaga, Chihuahua, in 1980 and later moved to Texas.
 The band's name, "Los Rieleros", is based on work that some members did on the railroads of Pecos, Texas.
 All original members of the band are natives of Ojinaga, Chihuahua, a town from which several other norteño-sax bands originated.

 Currently, the band's lead vocalist is Daniel Esquivel; the other members include Daniel's sons Daniel Esquivel Jr. and José Luis Esquivel playing the button accordion and bajo sexto, respectively; Daniel's older brother Alfredo Esquivel playing drums; Alfredo's son José Ángel Esquivel playing electric bass; and Daniel and Alfredo's younger brother Javier Esquivel playing the alto saxophone.
-Original and longtime saxophonist Eugenio "Pemo" González was officially replaced by Javier Esquivel in 2024.
+Original and longtime saxophonist Eugenio "Pemo" González left in 2024 to start his own band, Pemo González y su Vía Norteña, and was officially replaced by Javier Esquivel as Los Rieleros del Norte's official saxophonist.
 From 1985 through 1994, Polo Urías was the band's lead singer and bassist, but he left to form his own band, Polo Urías y su Maquina Norteña.
 Several years ago, the Rieleros ensemble had two bajo sexto players, one of whom was Manolo Morales – who eventually left to form his own band, Los Rieles.
 Los Rieleros del Norte also helped spin off La Maquinaria Norteña, which featured three former members of the Polo Urías band.
 They also inspired Esquivel's singer/songwriter and producer cousin, Isaac Esquivel, to join Sonic Ranch Studios, along with Christopher Schoemann and Christopher M. Carzoli.

 Los Rieleros del Norte have recorded many albums over the years.
 These include; Estampida Norteña, Prieta Orgullosa, Aventura Pasada, and many other albums which have now become classics in regional Mexican music.
 Among their many songs, "El Columpio", "Te Quiero Mucho", "Amor Prohibido", "No le Digas a Nadie", "En la Puerta de Esa Casa", "Una Aventura" and, "Copa Sin Vino" are just some of their many singles, which have topped the regional Mexican music charts.
 Sobre los Rieles was released in September 2004, featuring the hit "Tu Nuevo Cariñito".
 In July 2005, Que el Mundo Ruede was released as the Rieleros' newest album.
 In 2006, Siempre Imitado Jamas Igualado was released, featuring the song "Voy a Llorar Por Ti", and on June 26, 2007, their album, Ven y Dime: 25 años was released, featuring the single "Un Juego".
 On May 27, 2008.